Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Examples, Experiments, and Connections to Related Work

 This algorithm has $\BO(N M^2 \fdim^3)$ dominant computational scaling, and can be combined with any of the inference methods presented above by choosing the appropriate update rule for $t(\vfunc_n)$.
 The full algorithm is given in \cref{alg:sgp}.
 Use of the VI updates of \cref{eq:vi-target} leads to the method of \citet{adam2021dual}, which they show to be an improved version of natural gradient inference for the \emph{sparse variational GP} \citep{hensman2015scalable, salimbeni2018natural}.
 The PEP updates of \cref{eq:pep-target} lead to sparse PEP \citep{bui2017unifying}.

 If the local factors, $t(\vfunc_n)$, are stored in memory, then the overall memory requirement scales as $\BO(N\fdim+M^2\fdim^2)$.
-However, for all algorithms apart from PEP (where the local factors must be kept in order to compute the cavities), it is also possible to instead store $t_n(\vu)$, leading to memory scaling of $\BO(M^2\fdim^2)$.
+However, for all algorithms apart from PEP (where the local factors must be kept in order to compute the cavities), it's possible to instead store only $t(\vu)$, leading to memory scaling of $\BO(M^2\fdim^2)$.
 The inducing inputs, $\MZ$, can be treated as hyperparameters and optimised based on the model energy.
 Crucially, a \emph{stochastic} version of the sparse algorithm can be obtained by updating only a subset of the local factors on each iteration, which is particularly efficient since the marginals of $q(\vfunc)$ can be computed independently given $q(\vu)$.
-A stochastic PEP algorithm \citep{li2015stochastic} with improved memory scaling can be obtained by storing $t(\vu)$ in memory and letting the cavity for every data point be $t_n(\vu)=t^{\nicefrac{N-1}{N}}(\vu)$.
+In this case, the parameters for each factor are `tied': the likelihood contribution for each data point is simply given by $t_n(\vu)=t^{\nicefrac{N-1}{N}}(\vu)$.
+This approach is used with VI in \citet{adam2021dual}, and when used with PEP it leads to \emph{stochastic PEP} \citep{li2015stochastic} which also has memory scaling $\BO(M^2\fdim^2)$.